shenjianbing/saliencysegment/README.txt

 ﻿Implementation code (V3) for cvpr 2015:
 ===========================================================================
-W. Wang, J. Shen, F. Porikli,
+W. Wang, J. Shen, R. Yang, and F. Porikli, Saliency-aware Video Object Segmentation,
-Saliency-aware geodesic video object segmentation, IEEE CVPR, pp. 3395-3402, 2015
+IEEE Trans. on Pattern Analysis and Machine Intelligence, 40(1):20-33, 2018
 ========================================================================

 The code is free to use for research purposes.
 If you use this software for research